AshWantsToNap/defensive-stance/content/blog/firewalk-intro/index.md

 ### But can't nmap do all that?<a name="nmap"></a>

-Yep, but Firewalk is a much simpler tool for beginners and effective for it's purpose of firewall port discovery.
+Yep, but Firewalk is a much simpler tool for beginners and effective for its purpose of firewall port discovery.
 Getting the same result in nmap:

     root@kali:~# nmap -p 80,443 192.168.68.12